-Select to load an existing job close schedule.
-The schedule's Posting Date and jobs populate the Close Jobs window.
-The jobs that were marked when the schedule was saved will still be marked.
+Select to reload the list of jobs available to close, respecting the Posting Date and any filtering criteria.
+The jobs that have been marked are moved to the top of the list.
 This button displays if Enable Save Schedule is marked in the Additional Job Close Setup (page 26) window.